Keep track of your moods with our free Mental Health Journal

 Why humans everywhere are loving our Mental Health Journal

-And why we think you would too
+And why we think you will, too.

 I like this app a lot!
 Specifically because the large array of symptoms to log, the ability to put in not only your official diagnosis but also conditions you & your care team suspect you may have as well as your treatments including medication!